-Installing Tesseract 4 on Debian / Ubuntu:
+Installing Tesseract on Debian and Ubuntu:

 Now let’s test Tesseract, find an image containing text and run:

-If installed properly, Tesseract will extract the text from the image.
+Tesseract will extract the text from the image.

 When I worked with Tesseract, all we needed was to word count documents.
-Like with any other program you can, and must, train it to understand the handwriting.
+Like with any other program, you can, and must, train it to understand the handwriting.